Coronavirus Outbreaks at Nursing Homes in the Kansas City Area

 Nursing homes and other long-term care facilities in the Kansas City metro area have experienced severe COVID-19 outbreaks.
 Thousands of individuals live in hundreds of senior living facilities throughout Johnson County and Wyandotte County.
 The higher than average number of coronavirus cases and COVID-19 related deaths in nursing homes begs the question of whether nursing homes and regulatory agencies are doing enough to protect the vulnerable residents who live in these facilities.

-According to a recent news report and information available online from Johnson County and Wyandotte County, Kansas, the number of nursing home deaths from COVID-19 continues to increase.
+According to news reports and information available online from Johnson County and Wyandotte County, Kansas, the number of nursing home deaths from COVID-19 continues to increase.
 COVID-19 nursing home deaths account for 73 percent of the coronavirus deaths in Johnson County, Kansas.
 Roughly 63 percent of the coronavirus deaths in Wyandotte County, Kansas are from three outbreaks at nursing homes in that county.

 Why Are Nursing Home Residents At a Higher Risk for Coronavirus Infection?